umairkhan-10/mediaire_task/README.md

   in this unit.
     - **Processor**:
-        - Responsible for fetching brain scan from DB that are 'report_generated' as 'To Do', sets this key as 'In Progress' so that no other process can take this exact scan while processing
+        - Responsible for fetching brain scan from DB that are 'report_generated' as 'To Do', sets this key as 'In Progress' during processing to avoid duplicate processing.
         - Analyzes them and generates a report
-        - Saves the report in MongoDB collection named brain_reports with status as sent 'False' so that FrHUB knows from this key which reports to send, it then gets utilized by FrHUB to send it to FrPACS
+        - Saves the report in MongoDB collection named brain_reports with status as sent 'False' so that FrHUB knows from this key which reports to send, which then gets utilized by FrHUB to send it to FrPACS
         - After saving the report, it also sets the 'report_generated' key in brain scan collection as 'Done' to avoid duplicate processing